 What to Do if You Have Bed Bugs

 Get your home specially treated for bed bugs.
-Once the inspectors have confirmed the existence of bed bugs, you’ll want to get a treatment as soon as possible.
-Go with a reliable exterminator, and never get a treatment without an initial inspection.
+Once the inspectors have confirmed the existence of bed bugs, you’ll want to get treatment as soon as possible.
+Go with a reliable exterminator, and never get treatment without an initial inspection.

 Ensure the bed bugs won’t return.
 Follow the steps illustrated in our “Hot to Keep Bed Bugs Out” section, and you’ll ensure these pesky bugs won’t be coming back into your home.